puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

   - Parsing binary data
   - Decompressing data
   - Getting data flags

-    \
-    Fun fact: `FsEvents` was the first artifact created for artemis.
+    Fun fact: `FsEvents` is the first artifact created for artemis.
 Its the oldest code in the project!

 ## Useful Helper Functions